Ryano756364/Java/README.md

-# Genearl notes and practice problems with Java
+# General notes and practice problems with Java